oconnor663/duct.py/README.md

 Defaults to `True`.
 If `False` at the expression level, that expression always returns exit status `0`.
-If `False` at the run level, `run` will return results with a nonzero `returncode`, instead of raising an exception.
+If `False` at the run level, `run` will return results with a nonzero `status`, instead of raising an exception.

 <strong><tt>decode</tt></strong>